onc-healthit/api-resource-guide/docs/g10-criterion.md

 ??? info "Subsequent Authentication / Authorization for Single Patient Services: Sequence Diagram"
     As specified in <a target = "_blank" href = "https://tools.ietf.org/html/rfc6749">RFC 6749</a> and the <a target = "_blank" href = "https://hl7.org/fhir/smart-app-launch/1.0.0/">HL7® SMART Application Launch Framework Implementation Guide</a>, authorization servers can send and receive refresh tokens to and from apps in two different OAuth 2.0 connection flows.
 On [first time connections (see sequence diagram above)](#first-time-authentication-authorization-for-single-patient-services), an app requests an authorization code and is granted one after obtaining end-user authorization.
 An app can then exchange a valid authorization code for an initial access token and initial refresh token.

 	After an access token expires, an app can subsequently connect to an authorization server to exchange a valid refresh token for a new access token and also have its refresh token renewed without needing to obtain end-user authorization.
 During both exchanges, security is increased (i.e., greater protection against leaked refresh tokens) when confidential apps use their client secret for client authentication.
-The (g)(10) criterion paragraphs at § 170.315(g)(10)(v)(A)(1)(ii) and § 170.315(g)(10)(v)(A)(2)(ii) require that apps “capable of storing a client secret” and thus capable of authenticating themselves, must be given a refresh token upon valid first time connections and have their refresh tokens renewed upon valid subsequent connections.
-This enables persistent access for apps capable of storing a client secret without requiring end-user re-authorization.
+The (g)(10) criterion paragraphs at § 170.315(g)(10)(v)(A)(1)(ii) and § 170.315(g)(10)(v)(A)(2)(ii) require that apps using the “confidential app” profile and thus capable of authenticating themselves, must be given a refresh token upon valid first time connections and have their refresh tokens renewed upon valid subsequent connections.
+This enables persistent access for apps using the “confidential app” profile without requiring end-user re-authorization.

 	**Subsequent connections:**
 	``` mermaid